Competitors Conditions of Entry and Important Information

 This is a Roads and Maritime and SRA requirement for conditions of Aquatic Licence.

 THERE ARE NO EXCEPTIONS TO THIS CONDITION OF ENTRY.

 All competitors are requested to provide their SRA picture id Membership Card when signing in when being breath tested and for briefing.
 Signing in will be via the bar code on your SRA membership card.
 All skiers are to present their helmets to the breath testing area for checking.

-The entries for the event will close on Monday 31st December 2018
+The entries for the event are now CLOSED.

 Your Boat entry Fee of $182.50 includes the following

 - Classes 1 $357.50 plus $150 Blitz = $507.50 + Race Safe = $690.00

 - Classes 39- 40 $150 (top 40 boats as per SRA seeding)